Malpas Belle

-The Malpas Belle was a wooden schooner, a brigantine (179 tons) built in 1872 by Nicholas Scoble Truro.
+Malpas Belle was a wooden schooner, a brigantine (179 tons) built in 1872 by Nicholas Scoble Truro.
 The boat became stranded on Seaton beach on 3 February 1922 during a voyage from Antwerp to Penarth with a cargo of bog ore on board.

 On 28 October 1908, a steamer on a passage from Cherbourg for Poole with a cargo of stone ran into heavy seas mid-English Channel which shifted her cargo.
 The vessel had to be abandoned and she foundered around 04:30.
 The crew was saved by the schooner Malpas Belle and landed in Falmouth.

 On 25 April 1916 she was rescued by the Ramsey Life-boat.